 This recipe is met with mixed reviews.
 Cut leftover bacon into small pieces (or you could try packaged bacon bits) and top the oatmeal with shredded cheddar cheese and diced apples.
 A little nutmeg and brown sugar bring this bowl to life.
 As I said, this sweet & savoury bowl get’s varied feedback – bacon in oatmeal?!?
 But hey, don’t knock it til you try it.
 I’m a huge fan now, myself.

 This is a hearty recipe: chia seeds, ground flax seeds and hemp hearts make it nutritious, while dried cranberries, cinnamon and nutmeg give it flavour.
 A touch of brown sugar, added in first when the oatmeal is still piping hot, is a great addition too.

 7. Maple oatmeal

 Maple syrup in oatmeal – a Canadian classic, eh?
-Instead of brown sugar, sweeten this bowl with maple syrup, adding in toppings like caissons and coconut to create texture.
+Instead of brown sugar, sweeten this bowl with maple syrup, adding in toppings like craissons and coconut to create texture.
 If you’ve got fresh banana, a few slices go great with the maple.

 8. Kitchen Sink oatmeal

-This recipe got its name because I usually take my bowl of oatmeal and throw every possible tipping in but the kitchen sink.
+This recipe got its name because I usually take my bowl of oatmeal and throw every possible topping in but the kitchen sink.
 Whatever toppings are available – chocolate chips, dried fruit, spices, coconut, banana and apple, spices and brown sugar – I’ll toss it ALL in.